AbhishekCS3459/Scalable_Code_Editor/README.md

 ## Overview

 The Scalable Code Editor is designed to provide a seamless development experience, allowing users to input code and data and receive corresponding output.
 The editor’s standout feature is its Docker support, enabling consistent code execution across various environments.
+It uses docker containers to run code of different languages hence providing an isolated environment.

 ## Features